 Not more than 2500 words, excluding appendices, footnotes, tables, etc.

 Emerging Economies include: India, Indonesia, Laos, Mainland China, Malaysia, Myanmar, Pakistan, the Philippines, Taiwan, Thailand, Vietnam.
 If your country or territory is not included in this list, please email us with the name of your country or territory to confirm whether your submission will be considered in the Asia Emerging Economies Category or Global Categories.

 Please click register and submit final essays in a single, text-searchable PDF file by 1 July 2021.
 Please make sure to include your name, organisation, and country at the top of your submission.
 All work should be original, and plagiarism will result in disqualification.
 Judges' decisions will be final.

-Participants must be under 45 years old, and members of HK45.
+Participants must be under 45 years old.